MoazAgha/Housing_Project/README.md

 ![Untitled](https://user-images.githubusercontent.com/115690921/210413655-5fd38e4e-69de-4afe-b645-63603c5bc25f.png)

 # Housing Project
 A case study with a focus on Data Cleaning using various SQL queries.
+There are 56,000+ rows of Nashville housing market between 2013 and 2016.
 The Dataset is available on [Kaggle](https://www.kaggle.com/tmthyjames/nashville-housing-data).

 We have done the following: